Lattice QCD study of the $K^*(892)$ resonance at the physical point: Finite volume spectra

 The finite-volume spectrum in a specific irrep $\Lambda$ is obtained by analyzing the correlation matrix $C^{\Lambda, \boldsymbol{ P}}(t)$ whose elements are the two-point correlation function of interpolators $O^\Lambda_i$ defined above

-The source time $t_0$ runs over all time slices to improve statistical precision.
+To improve statistical precision, the source time $t_0$ runs over all time slices and all rows $\lambda$ are summed for multi-dimensional irreps.
 The subscript $T$ indicates that the quantities performed on the lattices are the thermal expectation values with temperature $T$ -- the inverse of the temporal lattice extent -- instead of vacuum expectation values.

 At finite $T$, the spectral decomposition of two-particle correlation functions contains not only the desired signal $\propto e^{-E_{K\pi}^n t}$(where $E_{K\pi}^n$ are the energies of the $K\pi$ system) but also additional, unwanted contributions.
 For example, the dominant extra term in the correlation function of the operator $K(\boldsymbol{p_1})\pi( \boldsymbol{p_2})$ is proportional to $e^{-TE_\pi(p_2)} e^{-t\left(E_K(p_1) - E_\pi(p_2)\right)}$, assuming $E_\pi(p_2) < E_K(p_1)$.
 To remove the thermal states contaminations, we follow the method proposed in Ref.~\cite{Dudek:2012gj}.
 The correlation function is reweighted by a factor and then shifted in the time direction, yielding the weighted-shifted correlation function: